nixworks/public/news/2000/01/14/2000-yunnan-earthquake-an-earthquake-measuring-5-9-in-magnitude-occurres-in-the-yunnan-province-in-southwest-china-killing-7-people-and-in.md

 ### [2000-01-14](/news/2000/01/14/index.md)

-# 2000 Yunnan earthquake.
-An earthquake measuring 5.9 in magnitude occurres in the Yunnan province in southwest China, killing 7 people and injuring at least 2,528 more.
+# 2000 Yunnan earthquake: An earthquake measuring 5.9 in magnitude occurres in the Yunnan province in southwest China, killing 7 people and injuring at least 2,528 more.
 Almost 41,000 homes were levelled by the earthquake.